GiuliaMar02/newproject/gaps.md

 ### 4. Identification of the Fourth Gap

-We launched a general query to retrieve all cultural properties connected to **Nonantola**, in order to find whether there are components or properties **indirectly related** to the Abbey of Nonantola.
-Our aim was to identify properties that could be directly connected to the Abbey.
+We launched a general query to retrieve all cultural properties connected to **Nonantola**.
+The purpose is to see if there are other cultural properties in Nonantola which are indirectly connected to the abbey in Arco.
+Our aim in this case would be to add the direct relation to our abbey.

 **QUERY 12**
 ```sparql